sofn-xyz/fynn-mailing/README.md

 # Fynn-Mailing

-This should boot mailing with:
+You can boot the mailing studio:

 ```
-yarn
+yarn install
-npx mailing
+yarn dev
 ```

 # Designs